ahany/advanced-lane-finding/README.md

 ####**5.
 Calculation of radius of curvature for lane lines and vehicle position from center**

 Calculating the radius of curvature was done by scaling the x and y coordinates of the lane pixels and fitting a new polynomial to the real-world data.
 The new real-world polynomial coefficients are then used in the formula below to calculate the curvature.
+Real-world values are obtained by using a scaling factor from pixels to meters for both x and y directions.

 ![enter image description here](https://github.com/ahany/advanced-lane-finding/blob/master/output_images/Curvature_formula.png)

-I did this using the helper function `find_lane_curvature()`  in `LaneDetector.py`
+This was done using the helper function `find_lane_curvature()`  in `LaneDetector.py`

 The position of the car with respect to the lane line center is calculated by first finding the x points for the left and right lane lines the bottom of the image and calculating the mean of these two points to get the lane center.
 Here we assume the lane center is the midpoint at the bottom of the image between the two detected lines.